cisco/mercury/python/README.md

 TLS client fingerprint extraction and process identification is relatively mature.
 The following are additional pmercury features that either have less thought put into their development, undergone less testing, and/or do not have associated fingerprint databases:

 * TCP fingerprint extraction - Currently only based on TCP options; no fingerprint database.
+* TLS Server fingerprint extraction - Currently only based on ServerHello; no fingerprint database.

+These features can be turned on by invoking the **-e** option.

 ## protocols/tls.py